 Research Interests of Dr. Alan Wanamaker

 My research is largely dedicated to documenting and understanding past climates from the tropical regions to high latitudes.
 Additionally, I am interested in developing new geochemical tools and proxy records for paleoclimatic applications.
 For my research, I primarily utilize light stable isotopes in both biogenic and inorganic carbonates.
-I direct the Stable Isotope Laboratory in the Department of Geological and Atmospheric Sciences.
+I direct the Stable Isotope Laboratory in the Department of Earth, Atmosphere, and Climate.

 • Climate variability and mechanisms of climate change.